 In the previous Soft Autumn Landscapes, we thought about how perfectly Kristin’s photos of Belgian scenes depicted Soft Autumn’s palettes and colour language.
 How does this translate in your appearance?
 How do you take the beauty of how you already are and elevate it, level by level, by repeating it in perfect harmony with the original?

-Very muted means nothing bold, cold, hard, sharp, super-shiny, super-sleek, super-anything, severe, or strict.
+Very muted means no element will be bold, cold, hard, sharp, super-shiny, super-sleek, or extreme in any way.
 White and black, both extremes, are outsiders.
-I hope Kristin will forgive me if I show you white and black on SA using her photos.
-Does your eye anything else?
-All the good, easy feelings go away and you feel the tension of being expected to deal with the white dot and come up with a reaction.
+I hope Kristin will forgive me if I show you white and black on Soft Autumn using her photos.

 Colour schemes are not necessarily analogous or monochromatic, but rather depict easy, easy transitions.
-The very low saturation (meaning high degree of grayness) unites the colours, enabling the gorgeously unrestricted flow for the eye from one visual element to the next.
+The low saturation (meaning high degree of grayness) unites the colours, enabling the gorgeously unrestricted visual flow from one element to the next.
 Without extremes of light and dark, contrast is low.

 I like complements on this group too.
 With the simultaneous warm and cool presence of Neutral Seasons, you often see a blue-ish eye and orange-ish hair.